Example Key Courage Curriculum Concepts

 Concepts provide the schema through which meaning is made and connections are formed.
 They reach back into the past - where have we met this idea before?
 And they stretch to the future as we consider how new information links to our previous understanding.
 Paying attention to concepts means that we are developing the intellectual architecture for meaning and for strengthening memory over time.
 St Peter's has a conceptual journey mapped out in subjects such as History and Geography.
 Pupils are able to look back from prior learning to build on the foundations in areas such as Empire in History or Place in Geography.

-You can find some eaxmples in the files and images below.
+You can find all the subject concept journeys in the files below.